flipps/shooter/README.md

-# This is an attempt to create a Roguelike game written in lua using Love2d framework.
+# This is an attempt to create a game written in lua using Love2d framework.
 to run it:

 - Check if you have lua installed on your machine, if not, get it at: https://www.lua.org/download.html